Updated 10/23/2024

 Change of Local Address (for SEVIS)

-International students who change their local address must report the change within 10 days of moving by updating their contact information and address using the SEVIS U.S. Address and Contact Update eForm in Trojan International (current/graduated students on OPT/STEM OPT Extension) and Experience USC (current students only).
+International students who change their local address must report the change within 10 days of moving by updating their contact information and address using the SEVIS U.S. Address and Contact Update eForm in Trojan International (current/graduated students on OPT/STEM OPT/ Academic Training Extension) and Experience USC(current students only).
 Trojan International updates your address in SEVIS and Experience USC updates your address with the University Registrar’s Office.

 Students must enter their U.S. address in the correct format for their information to be updated in SEVIS.